nnethercote/Rust-CUDA/guide/src/nvvm/ptxgen.md

 that nvidia provides for us.
 You can find it as a `.bc` file in the libdevice folder inside your NVVM install location.
 Every function inside of it is prefixed with `__nv_`, you can find docs for it [here](https://docs.nvidia.com/cuda/libdevice-users-guide/index.html).

-We declare these intrinsics inside of `ctx_intrinsics.rs` and link to them inside cuda_std.
+We declare these intrinsics inside of `ctx_intrinsics.rs` and link to them inside `cuda_std`.
 We also use them to codegen a lot of intrinsics inside `intrinsic.rs`, such as `sqrtf32`.

 libdevice is also lazy loaded so we do not import useless intrinsics.